GlobalAMR/GLASS-2025/README.md

 Drawing on over 23 million infections reported by 104 countries, the report estimates resistance to 22 antibiotics in eight priority bacterial pathogens across four major infection types.

-By adjusting for population structure and surveillance coverage, these analyses attempt to offer a more robust global picture of AMR trends (Chapter 3).
+The report introduces a framework to assess the maturity and completeness of national surveillance systems, supporting global efforts to strengthen AMR monitoring and response (Chapter 2).

-The report also introduces a framework to assess the maturity and completeness of national surveillance systems, supporting global efforts to strengthen AMR monitoring and response (Chapter 2).
+In addition, by adjusting for population structure and surveillance coverage, the report presents analyses that attempt to offer a more robust global picture of AMR trends (Chapter 3).

 ## Repository workflow
 The repository follows the analytical workflow used in the report.